How much does it cost?

 A company can become a “Team Sponsor” by matching funds the team raises.
 Teams are committing to raise at least $1,000 which means that a team sponsor commits to at least $1,000.
 This partnership benefits include a table at the event, recognition in event day promotional material, verbal recognition by the MC, brand recognition in numerous locations leading up to and including the event, and social media mentions.

-Our 2019 Partnership Package will be available soon with further details.
+Our 2019 Partnership Package has further details.

 What if I have fewer than 10 people on my team?

 8-10 people is the ideal number of people on a team, but we will accept smaller teams.
 No matter how small the team, you are committing to raise at least $1,000 to guarantee your opportunity to pull a fire truck.
-A smaller team may lower your chances of winning the “Fastest Pull” Award but raise your chances of winning the award for Most Funds Raised per Teammate.

 What if I have more than 10 people on my team?